-It is not possible to vary the gain if the signal input is from the SDI or HDMI connection because this is digital and is embedded in the signal.
+lt is not possible to vary the gain if the signal input is from the SDI or HDMI connection because this is digital and is embedded in the signal.
 You can usually adjust this from the camera, please see your camera manual for operational details.

-For the XLR outputs, the audio line out level can be adjusted by cycling through the Audio out options
+For the XLR outputs you will need the optional 2 x 2 XLR accessory cable, the audio line out level can be adjusted by cycling through the Audio out options.